wpilibsuite/frc-docs/source/docs/software/hardware-apis/sensors/digital-inputs-software.rst

 Homing a mechanism
 ^^^^^^^^^^^^^^^^^^

-Limit switches are very important for being able to "home" a mechanism with a encoder.
+Limit switches are very important for being able to "home" a mechanism with an encoder.
 For an example of this, see :ref:`docs/software/hardware-apis/sensors/encoders-software:Homing a mechanism`.